NodleCode/n1/README.md

 1. Device – This is currently the Dialog DA14531 Development Kit

-2. Beacon Detector – This is the Nodle Cash mobile application which detects the iBeacon and relays it to the Nodle Cloud.
-The Nodle Cash mobile application adds other attributes to the beacon like Accuracy, Altitude, Location details, etc.
+2. Beacon Detector – This is the Nodle mobile application which detects the iBeacon and relays it to the Nodle Cloud.
+The Nodle mobile application adds other attributes to the beacon like Accuracy, Altitude, Location details, etc.

-3. Nodle Cloud – Nodle Cloud receives the beacon information from the Nodle Cash Mobile App and stores it in its database.
+3. Nodle Cloud – Nodle Cloud receives the beacon information from the Nodle Mobile App and stores it in its database.
 It also provides APIs to access the beacon information.

 ![Architecture](images/architecture.png)